Weston High School serves 638 students in grades 9-12.

 Weston High School ranks among the top 20% of public schools in Massachusetts for:

 Reading/Language Arts Proficiency

-Weston High School's student population of 694 students has stayed relatively flat over five school years.
+Weston High School's student population of 638 students has declined by 9% over five school years.

 Total Classroom Teachers